mrlesmithjr/everythingshouldbevirtual.github.io/_posts/2019/2019-09-12-Ansible-Blocks-With-Conditionals.md

 - Ansible actually evaluates the conditional which is defined as part of the `block` for each and every task inside the `block` itself.

+### Updated Example

+I wanted to share this with others after I had someone reach out and ask about using blocks and conditionals with roles.
+I felt this was a great question and wanted to share the playbook we came up with.

+{% gist mrlesmithjr/0bc55ad12743bbdead4cfc89d834a27e %}

 ### Conclusion

 Hope this is of some use to others in case you ever run into this unexpected